UL-SnT-Serval/robot-tutorial/readme.md

 # Robot Framework Tutorial

-This repository contains a tutorial to guide you through the first steps of the amazing world of robot framwork.
+This repository contains a tutorial to guide you through the first steps of the amazing world of Robot Framework.
 Before starting make sure you have the prerequisite installed in order to be able to move on with the examples.

-## Prequisites
+## Perquisites

 * Python 3.x.x
 * pip
 * (optional) virtualenv

-While virtualenv is not a requirement, we recommand to isolate each project in its own virtual environment in order to make sure the proper dependencies are installed correctly and avoid any conflict.
+While virtualenv is not a requirement, we recommend to isolate each project in its own virtual environment in order to make sure the proper dependencies are installed correctly and avoid any conflict.

+## Recommended IDE

+To follow this tutorial, we recommend the [VS Code](https://code.visualstudio.com/download) with the [Robot Framework Intellisense](https://github.com/tomi/vscode-rf-language-server) plugin that offers support for the Robot Framework language such as syntax highlighting and reference finding.

 ## Install Robot framework